-Ticks are an external parasite that feed on the blood of mammals; there are up to 15 species of ticks that live in Tennessee.
-However, there are three species that most people commonly come in contact with: the blacklegged tick (aka deer tick), the lone star tick and the American dog tick.
+Ticks are an external parasite that feed on the blood of mammals.
+There are up to 15 species of ticks that live in Tennessee.
+However, the three most commonly found species are the blacklegged tick (aka deer tick), the lone star tick, and the American dog tick.

 What are the common ticks found in Tennessee?

 Brown dog tick - Brown dog ticks can be found throughout the eastern United States and in some parts of the west, but are more likely to inhabit warm environments in the southern part of the country.
 They are a reddish brown color and are approximately 1/8 of an inch in length if they haven't taken a blood-meal and up to a 1/2 inch in length if they have fed.
 Canines are their preferred host.